Texas Learners Permit

 Texas Learners Permit for Teens

-Teens enrolled in an approved Texas Parent Taught Driver Education course, or a traditional driving school, can apply for their learners permit after completing the first six hours of the course.
+Teens enrolled in an approved Texas Drivers Ed Parent Taught course, or a traditional driving school, can apply for their learners permit after completing the first six hours of the course.
 Our approved course has a complete check list of each item your teen will need to bring, in order to apply for and receive their learners permit.

 Tip: Parents – when taking your teen to get their Texas learners permit, be sure to bring a camera.
 This is one of those “once in a lifetime” moments your teen will ever experience.
 Be sure to capture it on video or camera for memories.